-Experian's annual State of Credit Report for 2016 says the average American credit score has improved four points since 2015, clocking in at a "fair" 673.
+Experian's annual State of Credit Report for 2017 says the average American credit score is the highest it's been since 2012, clocking in at a "fair" 675.

 All sorts of things are harder when your credit score is less than awesome.
 You pay higher interest rates on your home, pay higher interest rates for your car, pay double the interest on your credit cards, and more for your auto insurance, too.
 My particular favorite is the utilities deposit, which is basically the power company holding your money ransom while they bet against you paying your bills on time.

 The terrible truth is that people with bad credit are usually also the ones least able to afford all these extra finance charges.
 Clearly it pays to have good credit since the deck is stacked pretty hard against the folks who don't.

 Luckily, there are some simple things you can do to improve your score.
 They often require budgeting and financial discipline, but the bottom line is that you are not stuck with your number.

 Before you start, you need to know what it is you're trying to improve, right?
 So your first task is to discover and memorize your credit score.

 Several credit card providers have free credit trackers.
 It's not a substitute for a credit report, but if you have a card with one of these providers, it's free and a pretty good place to start.
 American Express, Bank of America, Barclaycard, Capital One, Chase, Citi, Discover, and several others all let card holders access their FICO scores free when logged in to their accounts.

 Your payment history makes up 35 percent of your credit score.
 It has more influence on your score than anything else you do.
 The prescription here is clear: Pay your bills on time.